Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light

-Comparison of these theoretical predictions with the experimental data reveals the existence of a transition between two transport regimes at a critical time $\tau_{c}\sim 425$~fs for Ti-Pure, $\tau_{c}\sim 400$~fs for R104 and $\tau_{c}\sim 480$~fs for R700 (Fig.\ \ref{fig:RS}).
-Before $\tau_c$, the return probability scales as $t^{-1}$ which is characteristic of a regime of continuously renormalized diffusion (which falls into the more general category of \textit{subdiffusion}).
-After the transition ($t>\tau_c$), the return probability scales as $t^{-3/2}$ as expected for diffusion.
-Naraghi and Dogariu~\cite{Naraghi2016} have predicted such a transition, proposing that near-field coupling between scatterers constitutes a `leak' of energy from propagating paths (e.g. Fig.\ \ref{fig:MS_paths}) to evanescent channels.
-This effect lessens the constructive interference created by recurrent scattering paths, preventing the localization of wave resonances.
-By modeling recurrent scattering and near-field coupling as competing mechanisms, the critical time can be theoretically expressed as $\tau_c \sim \lambda^2/(3 c \ell^* \rho)$~\cite{SupMat2,Naraghi2016}, where $\rho$ is the ratio between the near-field and transport cross-sections.
-Using the values of $\ell^*\sim 0.3 $~$\mu$m~\cite{Schertel2019} and refractive index $n \sim 2.7$~\cite{SperlingPhD2015}, measured in R700 at $\lambda_0=700$~nm, and taking $\tau_c\sim 480$~fs (Fig.\ \ref{fig:RS}c), we find $\rho \sim 10^{-2}$.
-While this small value seems to imply that the energy leak into evanescent channels is negligible, it is for only a few scattering events; in the long-time limit the sheer number of these events results in the extinction of localization and the recovery of diffusion.
+where $\sigma_t \sim 1/(n_0 \ell^*)$ is the transport cross-section of an individual scatterer.
+Using the values of $\ell^*\sim 0.3 $~$\mu$m~\cite{Schertel2019} and refractive index $n \sim 2.7$~\cite{SperlingPhD2015} measured in R700 at $\lambda_0=700$~nm, and taking $\tau_c\sim 480$~fs (Fig.\ \ref{fig:RS}c), we find $\rho \sim 10^{-2}$.
+While this small value implies that the energy leak is negligible, it is for only a few scattering events; in the long-time limit the sheer number of these events results in the extinction of localization.